ALievre/5ISS_Portfolio/src/data/tabs/analysis.md

     </tr>
     </table>
     <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
         For the Big Data class, I was really invested in learning how to cluster the data even though I never did it before.
-I learned a lot of skills during these labs.
+I learned a lot how to analyze and exploit a dataset during these labs.
     </p>
     </details>
     <br>